Saatva/hiring-test/README.md

 #### Objective:
 Create a single page application using the screen shot provided in this file as your guide.
-Please use the data in the "news.json" file to populate the articles in the application.
-Feel free to use whichever framework you feel is best.
+Please use the data provided by this url (https://s3-us-west-2.amazonaws.com/saatva-hiring/news.json) to populate the articles in the application.
+Feel free to use whichever framework you feel is best and add your own flare to the project the design is just a guideline.

 Requirements:
 1. Left section should be the full list of articles